ruuddejong-altran/python-c-cpp/docs/example_1.md

 >>>
 ```

-As an aside: just referencing the function (`spam.swap`) make `ctypes` create the
-wrapper function .
-The `.argtype` and `.restype` attributes therefore automatically
-refer to the Python wrapper function.

 `ctypes` has no possibility to generate a pointer to a Python object.
 To actually use the `swap` function we must therefore first create
 `ctypes.c_int` objects from the original Python `int` objects.
 After calling `swap` with pointers to these objects,
-we can assign their Python values back to the original Python variables.
+we can assign their Python values back to the original Python variables,
+thus completing the swap operation.

 ```
 >>> x = 3